Redeem Now Ends in:

 /2.4

-The key takeaway is that the Circle of Fifths visually represents degrees of harmonic relationship, not a strict rule of what is 'melodic' versus 'unmelodic.'
-Skilled songwriters harness these varying degrees of consonance and dissonance to craft compelling musical journeys.
+The key takeaway is that the Circle of Fifths visually represents degrees of harmonic tension between notes, not a strict rule of what is 'melodic' versus 'unmelodic.'
+Skilled songwriters harness these varying degrees of stability and tension to craft compelling musical journeys.

 Knowledge Check: Test Your Understanding!